 Gas migration has been a problem for decades in Pennsylvania, and the documentary Gasland has made the world aware of the phenomenon.
 Antics aside, the explosion of a water well in 2009 in Dimock, PA has had ongoing repercussions for residents.
 On New Year's Day, 2009 a water well blew up with such force that it tossed a slab of concrete weighing several thousand pounds into the yard of the homeowner.
 Though no one was hurt in the explosion, subsequently 15 families filed a federal law suit against the drilling company claiming that that the water was undrinkable.
 The gas company was told by DEP to shut down three wells for contaminating 18 water wells.
 A moratorium was placed on further drilling and the company agreed to pay for water for the residents, without however accepting responsibility.
-Since that time both the DEP and the EPA have become involved in testing the water until the EPA study in Dimock was halted and drinking water deliveries ceased.
-However, in the course of its investigation the EPA found elevated levels of barium, arsenic or manganese in the water supply of several households

-(State Impact Topics, n.d.).
+Since that time both the DEP and the EPA were involved in testing the water until the EPA study in Dimock was halted and drinking water deliveries ceased.
+However, in the course of its investigation the EPA found elevated levels of barium, arsenic or manganese in the water supply of several households (State Impact Topics, n.d.).
 Hazardous levels of methane were also found in some water wells, which had to be vented as a precautionary measure to prevent explosion.
+In 2016, a federal jury awarded \$4.2 million to two Dimock families whose wells were contaminated (Legere, 2016).
+The Agency for Toxic Substances and Disease Registry released a report in 2016 saying that the levels of contaminants found in Dimock residents' wells made the water "unsuitable for drinking", created health hazards and also the threat of explosion from methane.